 They intuitively know after years of experience how the parts work.
 But other business owners are clueless.

 If you think you may be clueless and think you could benefit from some independent and impartial input, then email me or call me.
-I’ll be putting together a concise outline of how you can benefit from your own mini operational audit.
+Let’ talk about how you can benefit from your own mini operational audit.